medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

 ## 3 Validation in MedCom FHIR test server

 MedCom provides a [FHIR server](https://medcomfhir.dk) that can be used to validate implementations against MedCom’s FHIR standards.
-This server is intended for testing only and SHALL NOT be used for production transactions, nor contain any real-world or personally identifiable data.
+This server is intended for testing only and **SHALL NOT** be used for production transactions, nor contain any real-world or personally identifiable data.

+There is a limit to how many times a vendor can execute test scripts in Touchstone.
+Therefore, MedCom recommends using the test server first to perform general validation before running the tests in Touchstone.
+The test server cannot validate the specific use case covered by the test script, but it can be used to identify and correct general issues.
+Read more about [how to use Touchstone here](TouchStoneGettingStarted.md).

 Some MedCom Implementation Guides exist in multiple versions on the test server to cover all MedCom standards.
 The validation server always uses the latest profile version by default.
 If your implementation is based on an earlier version, specify it by appending the version number to the canonical URL in resource.meta.profile using the format |X.Y.Z.